 The recipe has a ton of butter.
-I’m okay with that too: we generally only eat the all-out turkey dinner once or twice a year.
+I’m okay with that too.
+We eat a all-out turkey dinner only once or twice a year.
 A very infrequent, minor calorie explosion isn’t the end of the world.

 If it’s just MY family eating the stuffing, I do sometimes add in some cranberries or even cubed squash, which goes over very well.

 Notes on food safety when making easy sausage stuffing

 There’s always somebody who refuses to eat the stuffing that comes out of the bird because they’re afraid of food poisoning.
 With this in mind, I always bake some stuffing (now technically dressing) separately.

 This is a legitimate concern: turkeys can harbor nasty bacteria, chief among which is Salmonella.

 Clearly, when you stuff a bird, its juices soak into the stuffing as it cooks.
 Although the result is absolutely delicious, you have to be very careful to roast the bird enough to kill any bacteria that might be lurking in the stuffing.

 As a former microbiologist in a food testing lab, I’m well aware of the danger.

 Make sure the Salmonella bacteria is good and dead

 Salmonella bacteria begin to die off at 135º F.